DamianQualshy/DEngine/README.md

 # Drakania Engine
 Drakania Engine is a collective of scripts, intended to help new scripters with making their own servers for Gothic 2 Online.

+The package aims to contain functions from Gothic 2, synchronizing the information between client and server in a vanilla-friendly way.
+That means, for example, if you don't want to create your own GUIs, you can just use the one that already exists on client-side in base game.

-It doesn't require any outside modules or frameworks, since it already contains:
+dEngine doesn't require any outside modules or frameworks, since it already contains:
 - Patrix's GUI Framework
 - Patrix's MySQL Module
 - Bimbol's Packet Serialization